aragon/aragon-apps/README.md

 ## Issues

-If you come across an issue with one of the apps in this repo, do a search in the [Issues](https://github.com/aragon/aragon-apps/issues?utf8=%E2%9C%93&q=is%3Aissue) tab of this repo to make sure it hasn't been reported before.
+If you come across an issue with Aragon Core, do a search in the [Issues](https://github.com/aragon/aragon-apps/issues?utf8=%E2%9C%93&q=is%3Aissue) tab of this repo and the [Aragon Core Issues](https://github.com/aragon/aragon/issues?utf8=%E2%9C%93&q=is%3Aissue) to make sure it hasn't been reported before.
 Follow these steps to help us prevent duplicate issues and unnecessary notifications going to the many people watching this repo:

 - If the issue you found has been reported and is still open, and the details match your issue, give a "thumbs up" to the relevant posts in the issue thread to signal that you have the same issue.
 No further action is required on your part.
 - If the issue you found has been reported and is still open, but the issue is missing some details, you can add a comment to the issue thread describing the additional details.